awsdocs/amazon-kendra-developer-guide/doc_source/API_OneDriveConfiguration.md

 Required: Yes

  **TenantDomain**   <a name="Kendra-Type-OneDriveConfiguration-TenantDomain"></a>
-Tha Azure Active Directory domain of the organization\.
+The Azure Active Directory domain of the organization\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `^([a-zA-Z0-9]+(-[a-zA-Z0-9]+)*\.)+[a-z]{2,}$`